CarterKwon/ai-scholars-hackathon/README.md

 aws configure
 ```
 ------
-**If you're using an AWS Educate Starter Account:** you will also need to run this command after you replace the placeholder value `default_session_token` with your unique session token.
+**If you're using an AWS Educate Starter Account:** you will need to add the session token to your credentials file.
+You can open the `.aws/credentials` file and copy/paste the credentials from your AWS Educate Starter Account.

+The location of the .aws folder:
+Linux, OS X, or Unix -  `~/.aws`
+Windows - `%UserProfile%\.aws`

+The content you need to paste into the `.aws/credentials` file will look like this:
 ```
-aws configure set aws_session_token default_session_token
+[default]
+aws_access_key_id=ASIAUR5TOGK3YWZWTTH4
+aws_secret_access_key=7xg45GKfGBjVun7LLab+ZkNnfu7W3oiSAHhxoelB
+aws_session_token=FQoGZXIvYXdzEMX//////////wEaDAEM9eJCX1aZyq3uACKBAh5x+RxB+6DWMmSWJpd+Qx4nGhd1YeraXdBBwj2eDcNRVPOGPcDBc5A8U/ZJMZykSGgb35d/lWyLpZiws8oKhHn8RuliotDYsn6ArVrL/0mKHfSAUlfFOm14p6+DtSjaT+oo6iIauywow5/t8nrg6xdujg805N6Or1pqMnyMMwF58psSbfAQFarLtzVgJDmQAooTNnvZliII+AsckB/n1fiIOi0nUlhnpyYcJ+etXynOZB9eFTYW9uzBuR2QI8kS8wB7TCF3hth9+oXgMyJY7sv0MS5edHufB7IQwsHYBqVr4fX0+Z7R1BFjLgfe9RKjj5IuHk8CXz1UfhN/pD2lb7iTKKiw7d4F
 ```
+**NOTE:** Your keys & tokens will be different.
+I'd recommend keeping the file open to make switching your keys & tokens easier when they expire (every hour).

 ------
 * Install [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html)
 ```